tollbridge/tollbridge-javascript-integration/README.md

 # Tollbridge JavaScript Integration

 [Tollbridge](https://tollbridge.co) is a user-authentication, subscription and paywall software as a service.
-This documentation will help you to implement Tollbridge's JavaScript based authentication in your application in just a few minutes.
+This documentation will help you to implement Tollbridge's JavaScript based authentication into your application in just a few minutes.

 ## Head